pauleustice/ng-decorator-unsubscribe/README.md

 Add the @HandleSubscriptions decorator to your component and ensure you add the class property `addSubscriptions`.

 ```
-import { FnAddSubs, HandleSubs } from 'ng-handle-subscriptions';
+import { FnAddSubs, HandleSubscriptions } from 'ng-handle-subscriptions';

 @HandleSubscriptions
 @Component({